wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 Purpose Address registry to record the designation of the IPv6 address prefix
 ::/96 as denoting the IPV6 Loopback function.

 The IANA is also requested to add an entry to the IPv6 Locally-Served DNS Zone Registry for the entry 0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.IP6.ARPA

 --- back

 # Acknowledgments
 {:numbered="false"}

-TODO acknowledge.

-((Geoff: ack to David Farmer, Jeremy Duncan. ))
+The authors would like to thank David Farmer and Jeremy Duncan for their comments, discussions, and suggestions on this topic.

-((Geoff: this is not the first such proposal - Mark Smith noted the 2013 effort: draft-smith-v6ops-larger-ipv6-loopback-prefix-04, which proposed a /32 designation
+We would also like to thank Mark Smith for an earlier (2013) effort: draft-smith-v6ops-larger-ipv6-loopback-prefix-04, which proposed a /32 designation.

+The need for a loopback address prefix has long been a topic of discussion in various forums, and we would like to acknowledge the contributions of many individuals who have participated in these discussions over the years.
+Unfortunately, at least one of the authors has a terrible memory, and has lost track of all those who have contributed to this topic over the years, and will be more than happy to acknowledge their input if reminded of this :-)